Philadelphia Issuing a Bad Check Lawyer

 In Pennsylvania, it is illegal to pass a check that is not valid.
 Specifically, the law states that writing a check or using a similar transaction method when the issuer knows it is not valid is a criminal act.
 To be arrested for this crime in Pennsylvania, the financial institution (drawee) the defendant used to issue the check must be located within the Commonwealth.

 It is important to note that if the drawee is located within the Commonwealth, it does not matter where the defendant issued the check, they can still be held criminally accountable for their actions in Pennsylvania.
 However, that does not mean that the defendant cannot be held liable for this crime in another location where they issued the check.
-It is important to consult with an experienced attorney to determine how your crime can affect you in Pennsylvania and other states.
+It is important to consult with an experienced Philadelphia attorney for issuing a bad check to determine how your crime can affect you in Pennsylvania and other states.

 There is also a presumption that the defendant knew the check was invalid under the following circumstances: